Oahu Dream Weddings: Your Perfect Ceremony Guide

 Can we use our own Officiate/Minister?

 Note: Our vendors work as a team.
 Our ministers understand what we expect of our photographer, videographer, musician, and other vendors.
-Teamwork enables everyone to perform at the highest level versus other websites who just hire a bunch of people assembled together to do their own thing.
+Teamwork enables everyone to perform at the highest level.
+When we've allowed a non-team member minister, we have experienced difficulties in getting them to do it "our way" which ensures the best photos and coverage.

 We do not want to see each other.

-Can you get that out of the way before you arrive?
-LOL.
+Get that out of the way before you arrive LOL.
 Seriously, up to you.
 This must be noted on your contract so, we can provide the proper scheduling, meet spot, time, set-up, and have our vendors prepared for this.
 FYI: Ordering a processional alone does not mean you do not want to see each other.

 Can we have the ceremony on a spot other than where the minister or photographer directs?

-The ultimate decision is left with our vendors.
 We do not do use unsafe or possibly problematic areas.
-If our vendors agree to your request at their sole discretion, you are agreeing to accept all liability for any outcome.
-For example, if you want to stand on a bolder jetty and our vendors agree, and the rings fall in-between the cracks and are lost, that's on you, not us.
-Happened!
+The ultimate decision is left with our vendors but, you can ask.
+If our vendors agree to your request, you are agreeing to accept all liability for any outcome.
+For example, if you want to stand on a bolder jetty and our vendors agree, and the rings fall in-between the cracks either by his or your action and are lost, that's on you, not us.
+Yes, this has almost appened!

 We need your consent to load the translations